|

 ran dogs in the Derby, Solms, HZP, VGP and NAKP and I would like to go

-further some day and run dogs in the IKP, or Kleeman and even
+further some day and run dogs in the IKP, or Kleemann and even

 VJP and a SW, but that is down the road.